This file part of www.watertownhistory.org website

 Otto's

-doors yesterday until further notice following a fire Sunday morning in which
+its doors yesterday until further notice following a fire Sunday morning in

 place, operated by Otto's Inn Inc.